After an introduction and instructions by the narrator, the orchestra begins the

 night stand.
 The conductor stays up all night reading it, and the next day he/she falls

-asleep on the podium, ruining the concert once more.
 This last disaster results in the orchestra announcing its termination.
 The Phantom,

 hearing the news, sings a triumphal aria (Aprite un Po' Quegli Occhi from